ANEgorova/DIHT_3_semester/README.md

-# In this repository there are some tasks from 1 to 3 semester, c++, c and Java
+# In this repository there are some tasks from 1 to 3 semester, C++, C and Java